Hufer02/Hufer02/README.md

 # 💫 About Me:
 Hello there !
-My name is Hugo and I just finished the Le Wagon bootcamp.
-I am currently focusing on back end developpement and learning PHP and Symfony.
+My name is Hugo and completed the Le Wagon bootcamp.
+Fiddled with PHP and Symfony, now working as a Support IT technician for Helpline.
 I'm excited for what is to come !

 ## 🌐 Socials: